echeran/smile-of-murugan/webbook/chapter16.md

 procreates the universe".
 Hence he is called *Ardhanariśvara,* “The Hermaphrodite"

-[^crescent-moon]: Siva bears on his head as a diadem the crescent of the fifth-day moon
+[^crescent-moon]: Śiva bears on his head as a diadem the crescent of the fifth-day moon

 [^everyone-praising-sivan]: i.e. the gods (*sura*), the antigods